dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 This invalid model state can be handled in two ways:

 1. Setting FK values to null.
 This indicates that the dependents/children are no longer related to any principal/parent.
 This is the default for optional relationships where the foreign key must be nullable.
 Setting the FK to null is not valid for required relationships, where the foreign key is typically non-nullable.
-2. Deleting the the dependents/children.
+2. Deleting the dependents/children.
 This is the default for required relationships, and is also valid for optional relationships.

 See [Changing Foreign Keys and Navigations](xref:core/change-tracking/relationship-changes) for detailed information on change tracking and relationships.